Skip to content

 Preparation: Register and Log In

-If you do not yet have a TrueWatch account, please first register for a TrueWatch account.
+If you do not yet have a TrueWatch account, please register for a TrueWatch account.
 After registration, select the site where your account is located to enter the TrueWatch console workspace.

 Step 1: Install DataKit

-Step 2: Confirm Data is Being Reported
+Step 2: Confirm Data Upload

-Step 3: Explore Built-in Visualization Views
+Step 3: View Built-in Visualization Views

 For more details, please refer to Built-in Views and Quickly Create Dashboards.